 not a real sale, but merely an option to purchase.
 What you're telling

 them is that you wish to buy their home, but only if you're able to

 first sell your present home.
 To learn more about the process of buying with

 If there's a swimming pool on the property, you may want to include a condition permitting you the opportunity to have a ...

-... by a specialized pool technician.
-They'll pressure test the underground water pipes for leaks, examine the pump, filter and heater to ensure good condition and proper operation, and generally make sure everything's in order.
-Also, the inspector should be able to assure you that it complies with the local bylaws.
-Or if you feel comfortable, you could just accept the seller's warranty that it'll be in good working order on closing.
-Or on a future date if the pool was winterized when you inspected the home.
+Or if you feel comfortable, you could accept the seller's warranty that it'll be in good working order on closing, or on an agreed future date if the pool was winterized when you inspected the home.
 Correct drafting of this clause is imperative to avoid potentially expensive repairs to the pool and equipment.

-... confirming that the water is free of contamination.
-You'll also want to know that there is a sufficient supply of fresh water to satisfy normal family needs, and that the equipment is in good operating order.
+Aside from possible environmental conditions, there are more standard real estate terms included in rural real estate contracts.
+You (and your mortgage lender) will want the assurance of a well water potability test confirming the water to be free of contamination.
+You'll also want to know that there is a sufficient supply of fresh water to satisfy normal family needs and that the equipment is in good operating order.

-There are virtually as many types of conditions are there are situations for real estate contracts.
+There are virtually as many types of conditions as there are situations for real estate contracts.
 If you plan to demolish the building, for example, you'll want a condition to ensure you can obtain a demolition permit.
 If you plan to run a home-based business, you may need to inquire if your proposed purpose will be allowed under the permitted uses of the current municipal zoning.
-Want horses or chickens?
+Want horses or chickens or llamas?
 Check it out first.

 In addition to these more standard conditions, there are ...

-... that may require the expertise of a REALTOR® skilled in drafting real estate contracts.
+... that may require the expertise of a professional realty agent skilled in drafting real estate contracts.
 Depend on them, or consult your lawyer before committing yourself to real estate contracts.
-After all, what you're signing is potentially a legally binding agreement of purchase and sale.
+After all, what you're signing is potentially a legally binding Agreement of Purchase and Sale.
 Don't treat it lightly.